jvogt2306/billman/README.md

 #### With Docker-Compose

-Create a Volume for the MongoDB Data
+Create a volume for the MongoDB Data
 ```
 docker volume create --name=billmanmongodata
 ```
-Build an Run the Container with Docker-Compose
+Build an run the container with docker-compose
 ```
 docker-compose up
 ```